3 Parenting Tips For A Successful School Year

 selective focus photography of woman and boy

-It is easy to feel surmounting stress or anxiety when you realize that it is the beginning of August and school starts in a matter of weeks!
+It’s easy to feel stress or anxiety when you realize that it’s August and school starts in just a few short weeks!

 Did all of the back-to-school shopping get done?

-Am I ready to get back to making school lunches, and projects that somehow fell off the radar until 10 pm the night before it’s due?
+Am I ready to get back to making school lunches?

-If we (meaning both parents/guardians and also education professionals) project a positive attitude about the back-to-school season, it can have a powerful impact on how our children feel about heading back to school.
-Some children may naturally be excited to get back to the grind, seeing their friends and favorite teachers daily.
-Other children may be naturally anxious or not looking forward to being without their parents, siblings, pets, and favorite toys.
-If we maintain a positive attitude and don’t let the overwhelming details take the stage in our minds, we can set our children up for success.
+If we (the adults) project a positive attitude about the back-to-school season, it can powerfully impact how our children feel about heading back to school.
+Some children may naturally be excited to get back to seeing their friends and favorite teachers daily.
+Other children may be naturally anxious.
+They may not be looking forward to being without their parents, siblings, pets, and favorite toys.
+If we stay positive, and don’t let the overwhelming details take over, we can set our children up for success.

 2. Establishing A Routine

-Routines can get redundant at times, but can also be so necessary when going through transitions in life’s seasons, such as heading back to school after having months off.
-Establishing a solid but flexible routine can set the stage for an easier experience, taking the thought out of a lot of basic decisions that need to be made each day.
+Routines can get redundant at times.
+They can also be necessary when going through transitions in life, such as heading back to school.
+Establishing a solid but flexible routine can lead to an easier experience.
+They take the thought out of basic decisions that need to be made each day.

-When the expectations are clear, they are a lot easier to abide by – both for kids and adults, and then the behavior becomes routine.
+When the expectations are clear, they are a lot easier to abide by.
+This goes for both for kids and adults, and then the behavior becomes routine.

 Without having a routine in place, things can become a little hectic!
-At the beginning of the school year, our before and after school students help our staff to come up with a list of responsibilities and expectations for everyone at the program.
-This may include things like keeping student belongings neatly in a specified area (to ease parent pickup when little Johnny’s backpack would otherwise now be lost under a dog pile of bags and jackets) or setting up daily routines so all children know that upon arrival, you drop off your belongings, wash up for a snack, attend Homework Club, and then engage in the enriching activities and outdoor play that our staff has organized based on the children’s interests.
+At the start of the school year, our before and after school students help our staff to come up with a list of responsibilities and expectations for everyone at the program.
+This may include things like keeping student belongings neatly in a specified area.
+This eases parent pickup when little Johnny’s backpack would otherwise be lost under a pile of bags and jackets.
+Setting up daily routines helps all children know that upon arrival, they drop off belongings, wash up for snack, attend Homework Club.
+Then they engage in the enriching activities and outdoor play that our staff has organized based on their interests.

 Routines can be especially helpful at home for things like: